Mont Ventoux & Provence

 - Day 4 - ride out, descending toward the coast over the Vaucluse and Luberon plateaus and their distinctive villages before a long, late lunch and being dropped at the airport early evening.

-The hotel: We stay at a lovely, small hotel (selected by The Guardian as one of the five best hotels for cyclists in Europe), with a pool, right on the sunny southern flank of the Giant of Provence, with the summit just 18km away, rising from the back wall of the hotel.
+The accommodation: We stay in two great locations.
+The first is a lovely, small hotel (selected by The Guardian as one of the five best hotels for cyclists in Europe), with a pool, right on the sunny southern flank of the Giant of Provence, with the summit just 18km away, rising from the back wall of the hotel.
 An excellent restaurant is right across the road and a great bar just next door with its own artisan, wood-fired bakery which opens at 6am.

 Arriving by plane: Departure: 7.55am Gatwick, arrival Marseille 11am local time.
 50min transfer to beautiful drop-off point for lunch and day one ride.
 Return flight departs Marseille at 9pm for arrival Gatwick before 10pm.
 Allows plenty of time for a full day ride heading down toward the Mediterranean, and enough time even for an early supper and beer next to a quiet beach on the Cote d'Azur.

 Bike pick-up and drop-off will take place from a single location in Kent or SE London a day or two in advance of departure and after arrival.